-Another viking option that is bit more salty but still heart healthy is the All You Can Eat Salvatore Cuomo Italian buffet.
+Another viking option that is bit saltier but still heart-healthy is the All You Can Eat Salvatore Cuomo Italian buffet.
 Best known for serving one of the most authentic Italian brick oven pizza in Japan, Salvatore offers a surprisingly healthy and affordable lunchtime special.

 Help yourself to a wide range of traditional Japanese vegetable dishes that are infused with Italian ingredients.

 Aside from the veggies, grab some pasta, soup or lasagna.
 Don’t forget to leave room for their handmade pizza, also included in the lunch price.

 Nishi-Shinjuku 1-26-2, Shinjuku Nomura Bldg.
 8F.